bvtrinh/mern-tokimons/README.md

 a CRUD app around it.
 This was derived from my earlier iteration of it using only server side rendering with EJS and Express.

-Note: I have disabled signup to prevent someone from filling up the DB (probably no one will be looking at this site but I'm paranoid)

 ## Features

 - Add a Tokimon to the database